 The UIC CAREER program focuses on three major areas: Research, Teaching, and Professional Development.
 The main focus of the program is research, with the added bonus of evidence-based teaching training built into the curriculum.
 Mentor coaching and opportunities are included in all focus areas.
-Each fellow will tailor their programmatic activities according to their career goals, with the assistance of the Program Directors, using an Individual Development Plan (IDP).
+Each scholar will tailor their programmatic activities according to their career goals, with the assistance of the Program Directors, using an Individual Development Plan (IDP).

 For more details, please see the Research, Teaching, Professional Development sections below.
 In all cases, the timeline for programmatic components will be customized and continually revised with assistance from the mentoring team and Program Directors.
-The actual progression of work in the CAREER program is flexible, in order to best foster growth of the fellows and align with their career goals.
+The actual progression of work in the CAREER program is flexible, in order to best foster growth of the scholars and align with their career goals.

 Research will be a major focus of year 1.
-Fellows will attend the Individual Development Plan (IDP) workshop and, in conjunction with their mentoring team, create a personalized IDP within the first few month of the program.
+Scholars will attend the Individual Development Plan (IDP) workshop and, in conjunction with their mentoring team, create a personalized IDP within the first few month of the program.
 They will development their major research project, participate in lab meetings & journal clubs, and attend relevant seminars to their field.
-Fellows will complete training in the Responsible Conduct of Research.
-Ideally, fellows will publish on average 1 paper/year, which in year 1 may be a review or co- author publication.
+Scholars will complete training in the Responsible Conduct of Research.
+Ideally, scholars will publish on average 1 paper/year, which in year 1 may be a review or co- author publication.
 They will also present their research at national and local meetings an average of 2/ year, including a research poster at the Annual National IRACDA Conference.
-Fellows will attend quarterly meetings with the Program Directors, biannual meetings with their mentoring team, and quarterly meetings with their secondary and teaching mentors (see Teaching section) individually.
+Scholars will attend quarterly meetings with the Program Directors, biannual meetings with their mentoring team, and quarterly meetings with their secondary and teaching mentors (see Teaching section) individually.

-Fellows will be fully engaged in their major research project by year 2, and will continue to attend relevant lab meetings, seminars, and mentoring meetings.
+Scholars will be fully engaged in their major research project by year 2, and will continue to attend relevant lab meetings, seminars, and mentoring meetings.
 They will begin publish independent peer-reviewed research articles (if not in year 1) as first or co-authors, and will present at a national scientific meeting in addition to the IRACDA Conference.
-Fellows may take on research mentoring roles in their labs and begin to guide undergraduate and graduate student researchers in their field.
+Scholars may take on research mentoring roles in their labs and begin to guide undergraduate and graduate student researchers in their field.

-Fellows who opt for a 4th year of training will continue in their research activities according to what best suits their interest and career trajectories.
+Scholars who opt for a 4th year of training will continue in their research activities according to what best suits their interest and career trajectories.

-Fellows will work with their mentor and Program Directors to establish a teaching mentor at Governors State University (GSU) whose course content and focus best aligns with the fellow’s research interests and career goals.
-In the first semester of the program, fellows will shadow GSU faculty to establish a basic knowledge of how to teach and build the mentor-mentee relationship.
+Scholars will work with their mentor and Program Directors to establish a teaching mentor at Governors State University (GSU) whose course content and focus best aligns with the scholar’s research interests and career goals.
+In the first semester of the program, scholars will shadow GSU faculty to establish a basic knowledge of how to teach and build the mentor-mentee relationship.
 They will work with GSU faculty to identify optimal teaching areas corresponding to their career goals, such as a wet-lab course module or a lecture style course.
 By tailoring the curriculum to a scholar’s career goals, the program will work with mentoring teams to best identify areas for new course material (labs) or entire course design at GSU.

-Fellows will continue participating in TLC workshops at UIC, and will be encouraged to develop and present their own topics at the GSU “Workshop on Techniques and Strategies for Effective Teaching”.
+Scholars will continue participating in TLC workshops at UIC, and will be encouraged to develop and present their own topics at the GSU “Workshop on Techniques and Strategies for Effective Teaching”.
 They will continue teaching courses at GSU.
 Depending on their experience, progression, and career goals, this teaching can also include developing new class materials and/or new course design.
 Options include enriching lab modules by introducing state-of-the-art research techniques, adapting the current UIC PHAR 201 course for GSU undergraduates, developing and leading a special topics course of their design focused on contemporary biomedical advances, or leading/co-leading an already established GSU course (lab- or lecture-based).

-Fellows who opt for a 4th year of training will continue in their teaching activities according to what best suits their interest and career trajectories.
+Scholars who opt for a 4th year of training will continue in their teaching activities according to what best suits their interest and career trajectories.

-In year 1, fellows will attend career & professional development workshops, seminars, and lectures presented by the UIC Office of Postdoctoral Affairs (OPA).
+In year 1, scholars will attend career & professional development workshops, seminars, and lectures presented by the UIC Office of Postdoctoral Affairs (OPA).
 They will also participate in quarterly meetings with the Program Directors, during which program logistics, progress, and challenges will be discussed.
-Career development is included, tailored to the fellows needs.
+Career development is included, tailored to the scholars needs.
 Note that these IRACDA meetings will supplement topics covered by the OPA and provide more focused information specific for IRACDA scholars.

-In addition to the year 1 programmatic activities, fellows will attend the Office of Diversity-sponsored “Words Matter: A Dialogue on Diversity and Inclusion” in year 2 of the CAREER program.
+In addition to the year 1 programmatic activities, scholars will attend the Office of Diversity-sponsored “Words Matter: A Dialogue on Diversity and Inclusion” in year 2 of the CAREER program.
 They will begin annual (Y2-3/4) participation in the GSU “Near Peer” Mentoring Academy.
-To ensure clear benefits of the UIC CAREER program to the undergraduate student body of GSU, CAREER fellows meet with GSU students and mentor them on how to apply for summer undergraduate research fellowships, how to find and apply to professional and graduate schools, how to obtain undergraduate experience in research, and preparation of CVs and personal statements.
+To ensure clear benefits of the UIC CAREER program to the undergraduate student body of GSU, CAREER scholars meet with GSU students and mentor them on how to apply for summer undergraduate research fellowships, how to find and apply to professional and graduate schools, how to obtain undergraduate experience in research, and preparation of CVs and personal statements.

-Fellows will participate in the CCTS-sponsored “Mentor Training Workshop”, which was adapted from the National Research Mentoring Network series “Mentoring Clinical & Translational Science Researchers”.
+Scholars will participate in the CCTS-sponsored “Mentor Training Workshop”, which was adapted from the National Research Mentoring Network series “Mentoring Clinical & Translational Science Researchers”.
 This program utilizes case studies, discussion questions, and other activities and includes modules such as: facilitation overview, maintaining effective communication, aligning expectations (includes peer mentoring), assessing understanding, addressing diversity, fostering independence, promoting professional development, and articulating your mentoring philosophy and plan.
-Fellows will enhance and refine their research and teaching mentoring roles, as well as their positions as “Near Peer” mentors, based on this training.
+Scholars will enhance and refine their research and teaching mentoring roles, as well as their positions as “Near Peer” mentors, based on this training.

-Fellows who opt for a 4th year of training will continue in their professional development activities according to what best suits their interest and career trajectories.
+Scholars who opt for a 4th year of training will continue in their professional development activities according to what best suits their interest and career trajectories.

 What is the UIC CAREER salary?